What Is the Efficient Proximate Cause Doctrine and Why Does It Matter in a Pre-Existing Damage Denial?

 In property insurance law, the efficient proximate cause is the dominant, moving, or primary cause of a loss, not merely the last event in a chain, but the cause that sets everything else in motion.
 Florida courts define efficient proximate cause as the cause that produces the loss through a natural and continuous sequence, even when other contributing factors are present.

 The doctrine becomes critical when a loss involves multiple causes: for example, a hurricane that tears away flashing (a covered peril), which allows water intrusion that then worsens an existing small crack in a wall.
 The insurer may point to the crack as evidence of pre-existing damage and deny the claim.
-The efficient proximate cause doctrine asks a different question: what started the sequence leading to the loss?
-If the answer is a covered peril such as wind, the claim is generally payable under Florida law.

 How Does the Efficient Proximate Cause Doctrine Interact with Concurrent Causation?

-What is a Pre-Existing Damage Denial?
+What Is a Pre-Existing Damage Denial?

 Are Pre-Existing Damage Denials Always Valid Under Florida Law?